-- """ (Doc Strings) partial support (supported on creation/edition but not yet as reusable steps on the Automated Steps Library) - | (Data Tables) partial support (supported on creation/edition but not yet as reusable steps on the Automated Steps Library) - @ (Tags), during the .feature export process based on the labels assigned to Test issues (e.g. Scenarios/Scenario Outlines) or during the import process - # (Comments)
+- " " " (Doc Strings)

+- | (Data Tables)

+- @ (Tags), during the .feature export process based on the labels assigned to Test issues (e.g. Scenarios/Scenario Outlines) or during the import process

+- # (Comments)

 Workflows

 One key thing that you must decide is: where do you want to manage the Cucumber scenarios?
 Preferably you will only have a single source of truth.
 Do you want to use Jira as the master of information?
 Or do you want to use Git, for example, as the master for your features and corresponding scenarios?